HappySeaFox/sail/EXAMPLES.md

 // reading frames till read_next_frame() returns 0.
 If no more frames are available,
 // it returns SAIL_NO_MORE_FRAMES.
 //
-// read_next_frame() outputs pixels in RGB pixel format for image formats
+// read_next_frame() outputs pixels in BPP24-RGB pixel format for image formats
-// without transparency support and RGBA otherwise.
+// without transparency support and BPP32-RGBA otherwise.
 //
 SAIL_TRY(reader.read_next_frame(&image));